 in the fraternity/sorority house/Stairwell?

-A: Depends on the chapter; each chapter has their own live-in requirements.
-(These types of questions would be ideal to ask during the recruitment process!)
+A: This depends on the chapter; each chapter has their own live-in requirements.
+(These types of questions would be ideal to ask during the recruitment process.)
 Likely, your son/daughter will want to live in the house/stairwell to take advantage of the opportunities it presents.
-Make sure that the house/stairwell has passed its safety inspections and is clean.
-Talk to the men/women who currently live in the house for more information about what its like to live there.
-Make an unannounced stop during the week to get a sense for how the brothers/sisters live.
-Living in the house/stairwell will be some of your son/daughter's best memories.
+Encourage your son/daughter to talk to the men/women who currently live in the house for more information about what its like to live there.

 Q: Will my son/daughter be hazed?

 A: Hazing is banned at Indiana State University and is very strictly enforced.
 Those who believe they are being hazed or having questions of what constitutes hazing are able to contact their National Headquarters or The Hazing Hotline for further information.